jeka-dev/jeka/docs/reference-guide/execution-engine-setup.md

 !!! note
     _Jeka_ organization provides a [plugin](https://plugins.jetbrains.com/plugin/13489-jeka/) for IntelliJ in order to make the following tasks smoother.

-    Here, we'll focus only on how to do it using command line.
+    Here, we'll focus only on how to do it using command line only.

 You need a JDK 8 or higher installed on your machine.